Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

-There are scams and annoyances in any public parks that you need to avoid, but you should give the public parks in Ho Chi Minh City a try when visiting the city.
+There are scams and annoyances in any public park that you need to avoid, but you should give the public parks in Ho Chi Minh City a try when visiting the city.
 Here are some of the most favorite public parks in Ho Chi Minh City where you can enjoy the wonderful nature and green as well as experience a lot of fun activities and meet with the locals.

 Detailed Guide: What to Do at 23/9 Park